writing a cross-platform C++17 application

 During memory operation, especially overclocked beyond specs, there's a chance of getting transient errors.
 Regular errors such as bits flipping or updates not applying correctly are covered here.

-Given a memory byte containing a pattern such as 10101010
+Given a memory byte containing a pattern such as 10101010, a common occurrence might be bits

 flipping.

-structure that encodes a bit "animation".
+We define a pattern structure that encodes a bit "animation".
 Assigning specific values to a byte,

 in succession, creates such an "animation", with each value being a "frame" in that animation.